TryHackMe | Cyber Security Training

 Telnet sends all messages in clear text and has no specific security mechanisms.
 Telnet has been replaced by SSH in most production environments.

 The user connects to the server by using the Telnet protocol.
 The user then executes commands on the server by using specific Telnet commands in the Telnet prompt.
-You can connect to a telnet server with the following syntax
+The following command is used to connect to a telnet service:

 telnet [ip] [port]